aflin/rampart_docs/source/rampart-utils.rst

   ``file``.

-* ``setAccess`` is a :green:`Boolean` (default ``true``), a :green:`Date Object`, or an :green:`Number` (seconds since unix epoch).
+* ``setAccess`` is a :green:`Boolean` (default ``true``), a :green:`Date Object`, or a :green:`Number` (seconds since unix epoch).
 Update access time of the file to specified date or current date if ``true``.
 Do not update if ``false``.

-* ``setModify`` is a :green:`Boolean` (default ``true``), a :green:`Date Object`, or an :green:`Number` (seconds since unix epoch).
+* ``setModify`` is a :green:`Boolean` (default ``true``), a :green:`Date Object`, or a :green:`Number` (seconds since unix epoch).
 Update modification time of the file to specified date or current date if ``true``.
 Do not update if ``false``.